yamhiroto/Data-Challenge-MS-BGD-2020/README.md

 Challenge Large Scale Machine Learning :  Fusion of algorithms for face recognition

-**Note** : Full Notebook will be uploaded at the end of the Datachallenge, on the 28th February 2020.

-#### Final RANK : challenge still ongoing

 ### Authors:
 Pavlo Mozharovskyi (pavlo.mozharovskyi@telecom-paris.fr), Umut Şimşekli (umut.simsekli@telecom-paris.fr)